sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-### 🌐 SECTION 2: Infrastructure
+### 🌐 CHAPTER 2: Infrastructure

-#### Q5 - Payload Domain
-**Objective:** Find the domain that hosted attacker tools.
+---

+#### FLAG 5: PAYLOAD DOMAIN `[MODERATE]`

+Tools were downloaded from an external domain.
+Identify it.

+`T1105 Ingress Tool Transfer` `DeviceProcessEvents` `Infrastructure Analysis`

 **Why It Matters:** Enables perimeter blocking and threat intelligence correlation.
 The attacker used three obfuscated PowerShell download methods to evade detection.

-`T1105 Ingress Tool Transfer` `DeviceProcessEvents` `Infrastructure Analysis`

 > ⚠️ DO NOT browse to this domain directly.